 Nobody canceled the oscillation qualities of the bar.
 However, this effect is easier to see with extreme weights during top athletes’ performance.

-The bar seems to be bent beyond the breaking point and the fact that the athlete easily copes this and lifts this weight up looks like pure magic!
+The bar seems to be bent beyond the breaking point and the fact that the athlete easily copes with this and lifts this weight up looks like pure magic!

 This is a result of the following factors:

 - The grip is wider in the catch phase of the snatch.
-Thus the bar suffers less bending effect due to distanced fulcrum points.
+Thus, the bar suffers less bending effect due to distanced fulcrum points.

-- Clean pull phases are always made with a more narrow grip making the bar bend more.
+- Clean pull phases are always made with a more narrow grip, making the bar bend more.
 In addition, the distance the barbell falls from in the catch phase is higher, giving it additional acceleration.